Fannon/mobo/README.md

 </p>

 ## Why mobo?
-The structure of a Semantic MediaWiki (SMW) can become hard to develop and maintain as it increases in size and complexity.
+mobo is a command line tool that generates Semantic MediaWiki structure from object oriented JSON Schema files.
-With this project an object oriented modeling approach based on the JSON Schema format is used.
+It is built to provide a fast, automated and DRY (don't repeat yourself) model development workflow.

-Instead of creating SMW Attributes, Templates and Forms by hand in wikitext, Fields, Models and Forms are defined through JSON Files.
-Properties can be inherited and overwritten which keeps the model DRY.
+## Features

-mobo is a Node.js based toolset that validates, visualizes, converts and uploads your development model in real-time to your wiki.
+With mobo your model is written in plain [JSON Schema](http://json-schema.org/) on your local filesystem. mobo converts, validates, visualizes (through a WebGui and a visual Graph Explorer) and uploads your development model in realtime to your wiki.

 ## Getting Started
 ### Requirements